 Cite: 44-39.1 Reliability Estimate: 5 Any employer participating in the Bonus Program under Title 40, Chapter 6.3 is entitled to apply for the credit of \$250 per eligible participant when a participant has worked twenty-four consecutive months for the employer, against the taxes imposed by Chapters 44-11, 44-13, 44-14, 44-17 and 44-30 of the R.I.G.L. [as amended].
 The credit is not refundable and has no carryover.
-Source: RI Division of Taxation; Business Corporation Tax Revenue foregone: 2005 - Revenue loss not reliably estimable.
-Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Source: Personal Income tax and Business Corporation Tax sections.
+Revenue foregone: 2007 - Revenue loss not reliably estimable.
+Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
 Law Comparison: No similar provision found in any other New England State.
 15. Jobs development rate reduction: